finos/common-domain-model/documentation/source/contribution.rst

 How to Contribute
 -----------------

-The purpose of this section is to provide guidance for accepting contributions into the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
+The purpose of this section is to provide guidance for submitting, accepting and releasing contributions to the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
 It describes:

 - What a Contributor should do to edit and contribute to the CDM
 - What a Reviewer should do to review the changes
 - How to release a new CDM version once changes have been approved

-The CDM is an open source project and any contribution to its on-going development is governed by the `CDM Governance Principles <cdm-overview.html#the-cdm-governance>`_.

 Before you start modelling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before you start modelling, please make sure you have gone through the following pre-modelling checklist:

-- Review the `CDM Design Principles <cdm-overview.html#the-cdm-design-principles>`_
+- Review the `CDM Design Principles <#design-principles>`_
 - Get approval of your conceptual design from stakeholders (for large model change)
 - Review the `Rosetta Starter Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta>`_